 Anyway, the thing is, what I really mean:

 Yours are the sweetest eyes I’ve ever seen

 Think about if someone presumably close to you tried to compliment your eyes without remembering the color, and then was like, “but we’d totally live together if I could afford it!”
-You’d reconsider your entire relationship to that person.
+You’d reconsider your relationship to that person.
 You’d think, maybe we don’t know each other as well as I thought.

 And now a reprise of “I hope you don’t mind that I put down in words…” I mean, barely.

-Last but not at all least, I’m befuddled by this: did Bernie write the whole lyric with the intention that it was for Elton?
+Last but not at all least, I’m befuddled by this: did Bernie write the lyric with the intention that it was for Elton?
 Because when Elton then sings it, it sounds like he is singing for Bernie.
 Was Bernie directing a song toward himself all along?
 Or is it addressing some unspecified other?
 The fundamental nature of the narrative, the truth we’re meant to take from the title, is in question.

 WHOSE SONG??
 WHOSE IS IT???